 Quick Facts

-Breach Based on Harm Threshold: YES
+Breach Based on Harm Threshold: Yes

 Deadline for Consumer Notice: No later than 30 days

-Government Notification Required: YES, if 500+ residents notified
+Government Notification Required: Yes, if 500+ residents notified

-Scope of this Summary
+Scope of this Summary:

 Breach Defined

-Consumer Notice
+Consumer Notice Timing

-Timing: Must be made as expeditiously as practicable and without unreasonable delay, but no later than 30 days after determination of breach or reason to believe breach occurred, consistent with time necessary to determine scope of the breach, identify those affected, and restore the reasonable integrity of the system.
+Must be made as expeditiously as practicable and without unreasonable delay but no later than 30 days after determination of breach or reason to believe breach occurred, consistent with time necessary to determine scope of the breach, identify those affected, and restore the reasonable integrity of the system.
 May receive 15 more days if good cause for delay provided to Dept. of Legal Affairs within original 30 days.

-Method: By written notice or email.
+By written notice or email.
 Substitute notice is available if certain criteria are satisfied.

 Delayed Notice